-Chairman of judges Les Davies says: “This was a unanimous decision.
-We were all inspired by Mya-Rose’s approach, innovation and infectious enthusiasm for this ground-breaking project.”
+Chairman of the Judges, Les Davies, said: “This was a unanimous decision among the judges!
+We were all inspired by the innovation and infectious enthusiasm for the environment that ran right through the school”